Cross-paper relevance

 This is the most important judgment on Article 356 — frequently tested in UPSC Mains.

 Facts: S.R.
-Bommai was the Chief Minister of Karnataka (Janata Dal).
-In 1988, a legislator defected and withdrew support from the Bommai government.
+Bommai became Chief Minister of Karnataka (Janata Dal) on 13 August 1988.
+In April 1989, mass defections eroded his majority.
 The Governor reported to the President that the government had lost its majority.
-The President imposed President's Rule without allowing a floor test.
+On 21 April 1989, the President imposed President's Rule without allowing a floor test.
 Bommai challenged this in the Supreme Court.

 Judgment: A 9-judge constitutional bench of the Supreme Court decided the case on March 11, 1994 (AIR 1994 SC 1918).
 Key holdings: